StevenRaj17/WebAppAssessment/README.md

   - The project is succcessfully imported in IntelliJ IDEA.

 The (2.2) Database Setup and (2.3) Application Properties Setup remains the same as mentioned above.
-Finally, right click the "MyRoleAuthenticationApp" and run the application to complete the project setup.
+Finally, right click the "MyRoleAuthenticationApplication" and run the application to complete the project setup.
 Accessing the Web Application remains the same as mentioned in (3.0) Usage.